 Hand sanitizer dispensers will be placed at key guest and Team Member entrances and contact areas such as driveways, reception areas, hotel lobby, restaurant entrances, meeting and convention spaces, elevator landings, pool, spa/salon, and exercise area.

-There will be health and hygiene reminders throughout the property, including entrances, public areas, restaurants, retail outlets, and common outdoor areas.
+There will be face covering reminders throughout the property, including entrances, public areas, restaurants, and retail outlets.

 Team Member & Guest Health Concerns